 The criteria and the program software, developed at Energodiagnostika Co.
 Ltd. based on the metal magnetic memory method [1,2], are applied for decoding of the information about the pipelines condition by variations of the magnetic field of the earth recorded at the depth of 200 to 300 mm from the earth surface.

 At present a number of Russian companies use the NCMD technology during the diagnostics of gas and oil pipelines.
 Among them Energodiagnostika Co.
-Ltd., LLC RDC "Transkor-K", and CJSC NPC "Molniya", having their own instrument complexes and guidance documents approved by the Russian Technical Supervisory Body (Rostekhnadzor), JSC "Gazprom" and AC "Transneft", develop this technology most actively.
+Ltd., LLC RDC “Transkor-K”, having their own instrument complexes and guidance documents approved by the Russian Technical Supervisory Body (Rostekhnadzor), JSC “Gazprom” and AC “Transneft”, develop this technology most actively.

 Figure 1 shows the instrument complex for NCMD manufactured by Energodiagnostika Co.
 Ltd. on a commercial basis.

-Figure 1.
-Appearance of the scanning device: 1 - road wheel; 2 - length-counting unit; 3 - Type 11 sensor attachment unit; 4 - Type 11 sensor; 5 - handle; 6 - measuring instrument mounting unit; 7 - folding support leg; 8 - universal head.
+Figure 1: The instrument complex for NCMD: 1 – road wheel; 2 – length-counting unit; 3 – Type 11 sensor attachment unit; 4 – Type 11 sensor; 5 – handle; 6 – measuring instrument mounting unit; 7 – folding support leg; 8 – universal head

 A center for experts training in NCMD operates at Energodiagnostika Co.
 Ltd. Certification Body (Reutov, Moscow region).
-The training program incorporates the course of training in the metal magnetic memory method (8 working days) and the additional course of training in NCMD (2 working days).
-During the last six years more than 200 experts in NCMD from 40 diagnostic companies were trained in Russia.
+The training program incorporates the course of the metal magnetic memory method (8 working days) and the additional course of NCMD (2 working days).
+During the nine years more than 300 experts in NCMD were trained in Russia and other countries.